 - 1. I live in Scotland.

 - 2. I have not already had help with funeral costs from the government for this funeral.

 - 3. I (or my partner) are getting at least one qualifying benefit.
 These are:

 - Income Support

 - Income Based Jobseekers Allowance

 - Income related Employment and Support Allowance

 - Pension Credit

 - Child Tax Credit

 - Disability or severe disability element of Working Tax Credit

 - Universal Credit

 - Housing Benefit

-- 4. I am applying after the person died, but less than six months after their funeral.

-6 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html
+8 The Scotland Act 2016 webpage at http://services.parliament.uk/bills/2015-16/scotland.html

-- 5. The funeral is for someone who lived in the UK. - 6.
-I (or my partner) had the nearest relationship to the person who has died. - 7.
-I (or my partner) are responsible for paying for the funeral (i.e. named on the funeral bill). - 8.
-The funeral is being held either in the UK, a country in the European Union, or Iceland, Liechtenstein, Norway or Switzerland.
+- 4. I am applying after the person died, but less than six months9 after their funeral. - 5.
+The funeral is for someone who lived in the UK. - 6.
+I (or my partner) are responsible for paying for the funeral (i.e. named on the funeral bill). - 7.
+It is reasonable for I (or my partner) to accept responsibility for the funeral costs. - 8.
+The funeral is being held either in the UK, or in some circumstances in the European Union, or Iceland, Liechtenstein, Norway or Switzerland.